mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 * Assisting with any high priority bugs that come up during the sprint
 * Hanging out in the #fxa Matrix room

-In all cases, a call needs to be made about the urgency of new issues.
-It’s fine to not be sure and to rely on the team's general consensus, either in the triage meeting or async in Slack.

 At a high level, the SubPlat triage owner is responsible for:

 * Hosting the weekly triage meeting